DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.04/sp1.04.3.md

 ## Step 1

-Create a state transition diagram showing the flow through editing an employee record.
+Create a state transition diagram showing the user's flow through the application.

 Remember: